pwoolvett/drytoml/README.md

 2. Use included wrappers, allowing you to use references in your current configuration without changing any file:

-   For a given code structure and the sample `pyproject.toml` in the previous example, instead of this:
+   Consider the original `pyproject.dry.toml` from the example above, an alternative usage for `drytoml` is shown next.
+Instead of this:

    ```console
    $ black .